What makes our pigment better than our competition?

 Does it contain preservatives?

-It contains biocidal agents following the EU regulations.
+Our products contain biocidal agents following the strict EU regulations.

 While it is not required by law, Ever After Pigments strongly recommends that spot testing is conducted prior to full application of any of its pigments.
 Spot Testing along with obtaining a full medical history of your clients allergies may help to determine if they will have hypersensitivity, allergies or an adverse reaction to the pigment.
 However, because of the anatomy and physiology of human tissue it is impossible to be 100% sure that an allergic or adverse reaction will not occur.
 Allergies can develop instantly or over a long period of time.
 It is also suggested that you check with your liability insurance for further suggestions on Spot Testing and fully disclose the risk to your clients.